-Individual pupil's needs, will be reviewed and revised and new pupil Individual Education Plans (IEP) will be developed on a termly basis.
+Individual pupil's needs will be reviewed and revised, and new pupil Individual Education Plans (IEP) will be developed on a termly basis.

-- The SENDco to meet with the SEND Governor in the Spring term to provide an overview of provision. - The SENDco to discuss issues as and when they arise and disseminate information to relevant staff.
+- The SENDCO to meet with the SEND Governor termly, to provide an overview of provision. - The SENDCO to discuss issues as and when they arise and disseminate information to relevant staff.

 We shall adopt a whole school approach to specific problems that may arise.
-The Co-ordinator and Head to meet to discuss issues after which staff will be informed of any SEND issues during the first half of each term.
+SEND co-ordinator and Head to meet to discuss issues after which staff will be informed of any SEND issues during the first half of each term.